SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 }
 ```

+This is called an "if statement".
 We can put code within the `{` and `}` that we want to run if the case is true.
 For example, we can force the circle to stay within the bound:

 ```cpp
 if (x > ofGetWidth()) {